 JWST Post-Pipeline Data Analysis

-The suite of post-pipeline data analysis tools is intended to help astronomers with the often iterative and interactive workflow involved in converting these pipeline data products into meaningful scientific results.
+The suite of post-pipeline data analysis tools is intended to help astronomers with the often iterative and interactive workflow involved in converting these science calibration pipeline data products into meaningful scientific results.
 This involves tasks such as:

 - inspecting data and data quality information;